JonFD4/Connect4/README.md

 <details>
  <summary> Why E501 was ignored? </summary>
-E501 error signifies that code exceeds the maximum line ength specified under PEP8 (70 characters for code).
+E501 error signifies that code exceeds the maximum line length specified under PEP8 (79 characters for code).
 I chose to ignore these errors because, the length of line was needed for readability and practicality such as code for creating the rules as a list.
 </details>

 ---
 <br>

 # Acknowledgements
-- I would like to thank  Gareth McGirr for his assistance in doing this project.
+- I would like to thank Gareth McGirr for the assistance in doing this project.
 Advice such as adding colorama.
-- I would like to thank Kasia Bogucka of code institute for her advice and support.
+- I would like to thank Kasia Bogucka of code institute for the advice and support.
 ***

  ### Website references